learnk8s/learnk8s.io/src/yaml-validation/content.md

 });
 ```

-Now, to run this check against our `base-valid.yaml` manifest, you can run the `copper validate` command:
+Now, to run this check against our `base-valid.yaml` manifest, you can use the `copper validate` command:

 ```terminal|command=1|title=bash
 copper validate --in=base-valid.yaml --validator=check_image_tag.js